MaguetteD/NoiseModelling/Docs/NoiseModellingOnPostGIS.rst

 Introduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-NoiseModelling is distributed with `GeoServer`_.
+NoiseModelling is distributed with a web server using`Javalin`_.
 This application has been preconfigured to use `H2GIS`_ as the default database.

 H2GIS does not need to be configured or installed on the system and is therefore perfectly suitable as a default database.